Brain-WP/BrainMonkey/docs/functions-bulk.md

 ## `bulkDefinePassTrough()`

-Many core functions in WP return the first argument passed to them maybe modified in some way.
+Many core functions in WordPress return the first argument passed to them, possibly modified in some way.
-For testing purposes is often desired that the first argument is returned unchanged, this is what `when( $function_name )->justReturnArg()` does for _a_ function.
+For testing purposes, it is often desired that the first argument is returned unchanged; this is what `when( $function_name )->justReturnArg()` does for _a_ function.

-`Functions\bulkDefinePassTrough()` allows to do same thing for _multiple_ functions:
+`Functions\bulkDefinePassTrough()` allows the same thing for _multiple_ functions:

 ```php
 Functions\bulkDefinePassTrough([